momentohq/terraform-provider-momento/docs/index.md

 ---
 page_title: "Provider: Momento - terraform-provider-momento"
 description: |-
-  The Momento provider is used to manage Momento Caches.
+  The Momento provider is used to manage Momento serverless platform's resources.
 ---

 # Momento Provider